2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-Although we will discuss this topic in more detail later in the course, it is still important to state right now that **a community can exist entirely digitally**.
+Although we will discuss this topic in more detail later in the course, it is still important to note that **a community can exist entirely digitally**.
 Therefore, a Telegram group, such as "Bitcoin London," a Facebook group, like "Bitcoin Berlin," a Discord server, like "Bitcoin Madrid," or an email distribution list, like "Bitcoin France," constitute entirely digital communities.
 This means that **a community does not technically need physical meetings to exist, progress and develop its projects.
 Its goal remains, however, to share, build and educate**.

 ### Why create a meet-up?

 As mentioned earlier, **the creation of a meet-up follows the creation of a community, as it is complementary to it**.

 Indeed, in the journey of a Bitcoin enthusiast, a very significant number of people highlight a desire (and need) to **meet and physically exchange with others** within the same ecosystem.
-This is generally explained by the emergence of a sense of loneliness, present among many of them.
+This is generally attributed to the emergence of a sense of loneliness, which is present among many of them.

 Organizing these meet-ups can therefore allow for much more convivial physical encounters than those via audio or video calls.
 They can take place **around a drink or a meal**, allowing for more precise and direct exchanges with more people.